 Life has sweet moments and bitter instances.
 Sweets and sour tastes go nicely collectively—they stability each other, quite similar to lifestyles.
-Sweetness is first-class preferred with a little bitterness, similar to sipping Turkish espresso with a morsel of Turkish pleasure.
+Sweetness is first-class preferred with a little bitterness, similar to sipping Turkish espresso with a morsel of Turkish delight.

 The soothing texture and the pleasant fragrant sweetness of the Turkish delight balance Turkish coffee’s bitterness, a great combination to tantalize the flavor buds.
 There is some other unseen factor to experience this inseparable duo: It is time.
-You must take a while, sit again, relax and savor the moment.
+You must take a while, sit again, relax, and savor the moment.
 Now you’ve got a perfect balance.

 Both Turkish satisfaction and Turkish coffee are famous tastes that originate from Ottoman instances.
 Therefore, they’re also culinary of the background of many countries that had been once a part of Ottoman territory.
 But what are they precisely?
 Everybody appears to understand them, but it turns blurry when you pass into the details.